alexeden/adafruit-seesaw/examples/kb2040/README.md

 to convert .elf to .uf2 and upload to the board.

 After flashing, open the KB2040 USB serial port to view joystick and button state logs.
-For example, on Linux you can use `screen` in a separate terminal:
+For example, on Linux you can use `cat /dev/ttyACM0` (this assumes that `ttyACM0` is the correct device; sometimes you have to check with `ls /dev/ttyACM*`.
+Also, the port baudrate must be set to the default, 115200).
+You can also use a Serial Monitor like `screen`:
 - Install `screen`: `sudo apt install screen`
 - Open the serial port: `screen /dev/ttyACM0 115200`
 - Press the gamepad buttons and observe the logs